THE guide to Amazon Fire Kids Tablets

 - After this, you’ll be shown a list of common apps that are not “approved” for kids, but are apps kids tend to like.
 This may include apps you’ve allowed in the past, or other apps like Netflix, Disney Plus, ABC Mouse, etc. The reason these require approval is they require paid subscription, personal information, a registered account, or other personal info.
 Add what you feel comfortable with, but you can always change it later.

 - You’ll now be asked if you want to download the Amazon Kids mobile app.
 This is a way for you to change settings or content allowances from your phone.
-You can also access the Amazon Kids content from your phone directly, in case you forget your Kindle but still want to access the content.
+You can also access the Amazon Kids content from your phone directly, in case you forget your tablet but still want to access the content.
 This is free, and a nice additional layer of access to controls.

 - Time limits.
 You’ll now be given the choice to set up time limits.
 From this menu you can have a “bedtime” at which time the device will turn off, as well as when it is available for the day in the morning.
 You can also set goals like reading time; there is an option to block any entertainment content until education goals are met.
 These can be customized by activity, and customized by weekday vs. weekend (but not by individual day).